-There are a number of laws, regulations, and principles that set privacy standards for dealing with information that identifies you.
+There are a number of laws, regulations, and principles for dealing with information that identifies you.

 Federal privacy law applies to the Australian government and all businesses and not-for-profits with an annual turnover of more than $3 million.
 It also applies to some smaller entities engaged in certain types of business activities, as well as to some specific acts or practices of otherwise uncovered entities.

-Federal law is administered by the Office of the Australian Information Commissioner (OAIC).
-Detailed information about your rights and how to make a complaint can be found at: oaic.gov.au/individuals/
+Federal law is administered by the Office of the Australian Information Commissioner (OAIC), where you can find detailed information about your rights and how to make a complaint.

-New South Wales (NSW) privacy law applies here in NSW and address two groups of information – personal information and health information.
-The law that governs personal information applies to NSW public sector agencies, including government departments, local councils, and universities such as USyd.
+New South Wales (NSW) privacy law applies in NSW and addresses two groups of information – personal information and health information.
+The law that governs personal information applies to NSW public sector agencies, including government departments, local councils, and universities such as Usyd.
 The law related to health information applies to all these agencies, as well as public and private sector health organisations, health service providers and large businesses that store health information.

-This legislation is administered by the Information and Privacy Commissioner (IPC).
-Detailed information about your rights and how to make a complaint can be found at: ipc.nsw.gov.au/privacy
+This legislation is administered by the Information and Privacy Commissioner (IPC), who provide detailed information about your rights and how to make a complaint.

 Federal law applies to Australian government agencies and their contracted service provision agencies.
-Detailed information about your rights and how to access the information held by these agencies is available at: oaic.gov.au/freedom-of-information
+Read detailed information about your rights and how to access the information held by these agencies.

 NSW law applies to all NSW public sector agencies including government departments, local councils, and universities.
-Detailed information about your rights and how to access your personal information can be found at: ipc.nsw.gov.au/information-access
+Find detailed information about your rights and how to access your personal information.

 To comply with the law in this area, Usyd has its own policies and procedures in place.
-To access information held by the university, go to: sydney.edu.au/arms/gipa
+You can apply to access information held by the University.

-If you need further advice or assistance with a privacy complaint or with accessing your information, the SUPRA Legal Service can help you.
+If you need further advice or assistance with a privacy complaint or with accessing your information, our Legal Service can help you.